georgehieron/ghrn/src/en/pages/work.md

 itemButtonText: "Read more"
 ---

 Welcome to my work!
-Below are some examples of personal projects from outside of my main job.
+Below are some examples of personal projects from outside of my day job.